-The goal and sole mission of the challenges conducted by MyTopFace are to give our readers an actual representation of how we real life test products for the most accurate feedback of results.
+The goal and sole mission of the challenges conducted by MyTopFace are to give our readers an actual representation of how we real-life test products for the most accurate feedback of results.
 This video is a slight representation of how we test.
 Our challenges are serious in order to obtain real results, yet comical to continuously have our viewers engaged.

 Although common MyTopFace challenge practices are a bit more extreme than most, our results are most accurate.
-Some of our tests are as extreme as dancing in the rain, 24 hour wear, and our newly executed test, sticking our head out o a car window.
+Some of our tests are as extreme as dancing in the rain, 24-hour wear, and our newly executed test, sticking our head out o a car window.
 Common tests that are conducted amongst other publications to seek ultimate efficiency of products are as simple as putting lipstick on and kissing a wall, but for MyTopFace, we think hard on how to test at a different plateau.

-After purchasing the Fructise Hair Spray, average wind speeds were not enough for us, neither was a high-powered fan.
+After purchasing the Fructis Hair Spray, average wind speeds were not enough for us, neither was a high-powered fan.
 Questioning our dare to intensify this specific challenge we took a super fast car then found ourselves flying down an air track.
 Before jumping in, our Expert evenly sprayed the spray throughout her entire head of hair.
 She then let her hair out of the car window, hair traveling at 60 mph winds.

-Once our thorough test was conducted our Expert was glad to see that her hair was still in tact and that the hairspray did in fact hold it’s promised maximum hold.
+Once our thorough test was conducted our Expert was glad to see that her hair was still intact and that the hairspray did, in fact, hold it’s promised maximum hold.